J6son23/AI.R/README.md

 ## The Solution

-We developed an app on Streamlit that leverages AI to combat air pollution and promote sustainability in our local community.
+We developed a chabot app on Streamlit that leverages AI to combat air pollution and promote sustainability in our local community.
 It has three main functions:
 1) An air quality monitoring service that displays real-time AQI and pollution levels for various cities, allowing users to compare data across multiple locations.
 2) A NLP generator that provides recommendations on three solutions (Industrial/Energy solutions, Public Transportation Solutions, and Urban Planning / Green Spaces) based on the user's city/state.
 3) A public transit routing system that uses real-life data from Google Maps to display the best routes for users to take to reduce their carbon footprint while traveling within their city.